geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 # Testing

-The current goal of testing in GeoGardenClub is to prevent *catastrophic regression*.
-In other words, we want our tests to ensure that changes to the code do not result in an app where important features no longer work.
+The current goal of testing in GeoGardenClub is to minimize the risk of *catastrophic regression* from changes to the UI or business logic.
+In other words, we want our tests to ensure that changes to non-low level code do not result in an app where important features no longer work.
 This means that our test suite should ensure that:

 * All commonly accessed screens display without error.
 (The tests might not check screens that are displayed "rarely", such as those resulting from anomalous conditions like network instability.)
 * CRUD operations on entities can be performed successfully when available.
 * Buttons on all commonly accessed screens, when tapped, do not generate an error, and the resulting screen is checked to see that at least some of the intended results are displayed.

+This goal excludes several important functional and non-functional requirements from testing:

+* We do not test that the system performs well under "load", where load can mean a large number of users or a larger amount of data.
+* We do not test low-level code, particularly Firebase-related code.
+This is because we mock the database connection in our test code.

 ## Run the tests